geshan/geshan.github.com/posts/2018-09-29-7-practical-steps-to-land-your-first-tech-job.md

 ### 2. Use recruiter help

 In the starting, it should be you, emailing, and potentially calling tech recruiters.
 The idea is simple, it is a recruiter's job to find good candidates for tech roles.

 > Be open tell them you are looking for junior or starting jobs and try to find a match.

 Probably the recruiter knows a couple of openings where you could actually be a good fit.

 Depending on the city there are internships, graduate roles that are specifically targeted at fresh grads.
 You might need to run away from recruiters after you have some years of experience, but that is a different story.
 Also, be aware of things [tech recruiters](/blog/2019/01/things-tech-recruiters-look-for/ "Things tech recruiters look for in your resume and the first interview") look for in your [CV and first interview](/blog/2020/08/things-tech-recruiters-look-for-in-your-resume-first-interview-part-02/ "Things tech recruiters look for in your resume and the first interview part 2").

 ### 3. Contribute to open source

 I know many companies that will look at your Github profile first then go through your resume.
 So, `actions speak louder than words`.
 To begin with, you don't need to start contributing code.
 You can start by helping with documentation etc.

 > There are lots of ways to give back to open source.
 [Hacktoberfest 2018](https://hacktoberfest.digitalocean.com/) is starting in 2 days make good use of it.

 So learning git and GitHub becomes a prerequisite for this step.
 If you are a tech student in their final semester and don't know git = you don't have a very bright future in tech :).

 ### 4. Make a list of companies with probable roles

 If you don't have a target how will you ever achieve it, if you have a target you can have plans to attain it.
 Make a list of companies and positions/roles that you want to work in when you finish your degree.

 > Towards the end of the course if you are not sure to pick backend or frontend or UI/UX or DevOps/SRE or data engineering or DBA or ... sorry but no one can help a confused person ;).

+You should understand the differences between the [backend, frontend, and full-stack development](/blog/2020/02/difference-between-backend-frontend/) to make the right decision.

 If you see yourself as a front-end engineer at say Atlassian you need to work very hard for it.
 Another handy tip is to keep a spreadsheet of all the jobs you have applied for with dates to do a proper follow-up.
 It is not easy to get a call for an interview for less experienced candidates so check step 1 referral helps a lot here.

 ### 5. Learn a new tech thing each month

 Now as you have shortlisted companies and roles you want to work for you have obviously read the job descriptions.
 So you now know what skills the market and/or the company you aim to join are looking for.

 Start learning it, dedicate some hours each week/weekend and learn it.
 The best way to learn is to try to build your pet project, it could be anything that excites you.

 > Don't just go through a course on `docker` and say yes I know docker.
 Show it running on a project and then you will actually learn it.

 If you already know 7 out of 10 things the company will need to teach another junior software engineer, your chances of getting the job automatically become higher.